kubestellar/kubestellar/environments/dev-env/docs/example_stages.md

         └── wmw-s
 ```

-c) Two synctargets and locations objects are created, one for each cluster
+#### Two synctargets and locations objects are created, one for each cluster

 ```shell
 kubectl ws root:imw-1